pinkcigareti/etcminer/docs/BUILD.md

 sudo apt-get install mesa-common-dev
 ```

+These are sufficient for Ubuntu LTS releases.
+Other packages may be needed depending on your distrubution.

 ### Windows

 1. [Visual Studio 2017](https://www.visualstudio.com/downloads/); Community Edition works fine. **Make sure you install MSVC 2015 toolkit (v140).**